probcomp/Gen.jl/README.md

 See [https://gen.dev](https://gen.dev/) for introduction, documentation, and tutorials.

-The Gen PLDI 2019 paper is publicly available [here](https://dl.acm.org/citation.cfm?id=3314642).

 Gen was created at the [MIT Probabilistic Computing Project](http://probcomp.csail.mit.edu/).
 To get in contact, please email gen-contact@mit.edu.

-If you use Gen in your research, please cite the following paper:
+If you use Gen in your research, please cite the our 2019 PLDI paper:

 Gen: A General-Purpose Probabilistic Programming System with Programmable Inference.
 Cusumano-Towner, M. F.; Saad, F. A.; Lew, A.; and Mansinghka, V. K.
 In Proceedings of the 40th ACM SIGPLAN Conference on Programming Language Design and Implementation (PLDI ‘19). ([pdf](https://dl.acm.org/doi/10.1145/3314221.3314642)) ([bibtex](https://www.gen.dev/assets/gen-pldi.txt))